pherosiden/gfxlib/README.md

 # GFXLIB
-GFXLIB is a graphic library which is allow low level pixel accessing.
+GFXLIB is a graphic library which is allow low-level pixel manipulation.
 It use SDL2 as render system and SDL_image to load textures from image files.
-Include my old-school demos and effects collection.
+Include my old-school demos and effects collection and also provide some drawing functions.

 # How to build
 - **Windows**: direct build from Visual Studio 2019 solution file.